 RANGE SAFETY LIMITATIONS

 YOU ARE RESPONSIBLE FOR SAFE PLACE,

-SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
+SAFE F PRACTICE, SAFE EQUIPMENT & SAFE PERSON!

-8 Minimum Minimum engagement distance, No firing from distances shorter than
+8 Minimum Minimum engagement distance, No firing from distances shorter than 3

-engagement 10 yards forward of the main firing point (See serial 22 CQM shoots)
+engagement metres under any circumstances forward of the main firing point (See

-distance
+distance serial 22 CQM shoots)

-9 Maximum 100 yards
+9 Maximum 100 metres

 engagement

 distance

 10 Range template This will at all times be controlled by Range Control, information will be

 controller given by Range Control when required on any restrictions on any

 firing distances limitations and any other such issues on adjacent

 Ranges.

 11 Cross lane firing There is to be no cross lane firing on the range.

 12 Air sentry Not required.